Maternity essentials that you actually need and use

 Because they give a bit of support in holding your bump.
 So they take a bit of weight pressure as your bump gets heavier.

 4. Maternity Belt

 Actually, I did not use the maternity belt during my pregnancies.
 Because it was not invented yet at that time 😆.
 Or maybe I simply didn’t know? 😊

 But really, if I knew or if it existed, I would’ve used this belt.
 Because I always had big heavy bumps in my pregnancies.
 And this belt should take a lot of weight pressure of your bump so that your back won’t have to do the heavy lift all the time.

 One of my nieces used this belt.
 She said it was one of the best maternity buys as it really helped her.
-She felt difference on her back when she wore this belt compare to when she didn’t.
+She felt a difference on her back when she wore this belt compared to when she didn’t.